oslabs-beta/Dockasaurus-RX/README.md

 ## Installation

-To install Dockasaurus RX enter the following command:
+To install Dockasaurus RX, please be sure Docker Desktop is installed and running before entering the following command:

         docker extension install dockasaurusrx/dockasaurusrx1.0.0